-All airplanes can be preheated by the Red Dragon propane heater located at spot 160 on the Echho ramp.
+All airplanes can be preheated by the propane heater located at spot 25on the Echho ramp.
 Please watch the following video for instructions.

 The Warrior N2280Q is equipped with electrical oils sump heating pads There is a plug under the cowling to connect an electrical cord.
 The generator that's stored in the Warrior's box (spot 160) is used to supply electricity.
 Refer to these videos for instructions.